BushLife - ATV Quad Bikes

 Cold Weather Features

-Sometimes simple features can make or break an experience, like hand and thumb warmers on an ATV or a flip-up windshield on an SxS.
-These cold weather features will help you stay warm and extend your riding/work season.
-For those who already have a used machine, don’t worry, you can always add these features later.
-A quick workaround is some heated gloves.
-With the right gear, cold weather and rain won’t slow you down.
+Sometimes simple features can make or break an experience, like hand and thumb warmers on an ATV or flip-up windshields on a side-by-side.
+These cold-weather features will help you stay warm and extend your riding season.
+For those with used machines, don’t worry, you can always add these features later.
+Otherwise, a quick workaround is heated gloves.

 Mirrors

-Mirrors are quintessential on off-roading trails.
-Without turning your head, you can check on the rest of your group and make sure everyone is safe.
+Mirrors allow you to check on the rest of your group and make sure everyone is safe.
 Or reverse without putting yourself in a scary situation.
 Plus, if you notice a faster-moving group behind you, you can quickly signal them to pass or adjust your route to keep the ride enjoyable for everyone.

 A winch is a must!
-Any ATV rider knows that having a winch is essential for tackling the toughest trails.
-When you encounter unexpected obstacles, such as deep water or overgrown trails, having a winch can give you the confidence to take them on and keep riding.
-For those unfamiliar with winches, opt for a synthetic line — it’s a much easier fix in the field and no harder to use than a basic knot.
+Every serious ATV rider has one for tackling the toughest trails and unexpected obstacles, such as deep water or overgrown trails.
+When buying a winch, opt for a synthetic line — it’s a much easier fix in the field and no harder to use than a basic knot.

-I have experience with winching in the craziest places, such as going uphill with half the machine off the ground.
+I’ve experienced winching in the craziest places, such as going uphill with half the machine off the ground.
 And I even learned to winch backwards!
-You can even winch when there is nothing around to attach to.
-Trust me, a winch can make all the difference when out ATVing.
+You can even winch when there is nothing around to attach to, which is where a grappling hook comes in handy.
+Trust me, a winch will make all the difference when out ATVing.

 Get a Hitch